jeina7/GAN-handwriting-styler/readme.md

-Interpolation is the experiment to explore the latent space which model learned, which has introduced in [DCGAN](https://arxiv.org/abs/1511.06434).
+Interpolation is the experiment to explore the latent space which model learned, which has been introduced in [DCGAN](https://arxiv.org/abs/1511.06434).
 The GIF shows that there are middle-font between one type of the font and another.
 It is the evidence that model has trained the category vector space properly, not just 'memorizing' characters.